1975 Salvadoran student massacre: Events of July 30, 1975

 On July 19, 1975, while television audiences from around the world watched the finale of the Miss Universe pageant in El Salvador, students in Santa Ana and San Salvador protested the government expenditure of 1 million colones ($114,393.10 USD in 2023) on the beauty contest during a context of great social inequality.
 Heavily armed troops were dispatched to stop the demonstrations, alleging that the protests were part of a wider Communist plot.
 As a result of these clashes with demonstrators, Colonel Molina's military government reported one death, five injuries and 11 arrests.
 However, according to students, at least 12 demonstrators were killed, along with 20 injuries and 40 arrests.

 In the following days, the West Campus of the University of El Salvador was raided by the National Guard and the now-defunct Treasury Police and National Police.
 These raids included other human rights abuses committed by these same armed forces in the city of Santa Ana, the location of the West UES Campus.

-To protest the repression, on July 30, 1975, around 2 p.m., a demonstration made up of UES and high school student activists left from the entrance of the School of Science and Humanities at the University's main campus in San Salvador.
+To protest the repression, on July 30, 1975, around 2 p.m., a demonstration made up of UES and high school student activists left from the entrance of the School of Science and Humanities at the university's main campus in San Salvador.

 Around 4:30 p.m., marchers were attacked by armed forces as the protest reached the overpass in front of the General Hospital of the Salvadoran Social Security Institute (ISSS), located on N 25th Ave in the country's capital.
-Officers threw tear gas cannisters and opened fire on demonstrators, killing several on impact.
+Officers threw tear gas canisters and opened fire on demonstrators, killing several on impact.
 Protesters were then trapped on the overpass by tanks positioned on either side.
 These began running over the wounded, and forced others to jump over the sides of the overpass into the traffic below and climb over the walls of the ISS to escape the violence.

 The total number of losses is still undetermined, as security forces quickly blocked off the area after the massacre and removed the bodies, washing the blood off the streets with soap and water, according to witnesses.